Wilbur Hot Springs, Williams CA | 2026 Visitor Guide

 Wilbur Hot Springs is not for everyone.
 If you want room service, reliable cell signal, or the option to show up without a reservation, keep driving.
 But if you’re the kind of person who can turn off for 24 to 48 hours really off this place delivers in a way that very few California destinations do.

 The water is exceptional.
 The silence is the product.
 I still think about the early morning soak in the hot flume at 109°F, steam rising, absolute quiet, the cold edge of the Coast Range air on my face.
 That’s the memory Wilbur leaves you with.
+If you’re slowly building out a California hot springs list, Deep Creek Hot Springs in Southern California and Buckeye Hot Springs near Bridgeport are two that genuinely reward the drive.
+Plan ahead, bring groceries, and go in the fall.

 FAQs